EliteMasterEric/Teyvat.moe/scripts/Documentation - MSFv2.md

    */
   "name": { "en": "Crimson Agate" },
   /*
+   * description {Object} A description of the feature or route.
+   *   Optional.
+Localized.
+   */
+  "description": { "en": "Redeem at the Frostbearing Tree for rewards.
+80 are found in the world with more available from the Crimson Wish." }, /*
    * cluster {String}: Whether to cluster markers of this type.
    *   Optional.
 Only allowed on markers.
    *   Possible values are: